zachmccabe/zachmccabe.github.io/about.md

 Most of the notes on this website are utilitarian.
 A few are weird!
 I am sharing these ideas hoping that a few will be interesting to you, too.

-On this website, when I'm writing through an idea that confuses me, I hold on to Karl Popper's make-a-bold-hypothesis-and-disprove-it thing.
-The other thing I hold on to is a Karl Weick saying that goes something like this: Argue like you're right.
-Listen like you're wrong.

 I want to keep my URLs consistent but give ideas space to wiggle around.
 Expect rewrites, edits, combinations, dissections and the occasional deleted page.
 I'm working with a particular sort of iteration in mind.

 ---